harness/developer-hub/docs/security-testing-orchestration/dashboards/view-scan-results.md

 ---
-title: Discover and remediate issues in Security Tests
+title: "Security Tests tab: discover and remediate issues"
 description: View, navigate, discover, and investigate detected issues from an individual scan
-sidebar_position: 20
+sidebar_position: 10
-sidebar_label: Discover and remediate detected issues
+sidebar_label: Security Tests tab
+redirect_from: /docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results
 ---

 Every STO pipeline execution includes a **Security Tests** tab that shows the detected issues for that execution.
 This is the primary interface for navigating, analyzing, and remediating detected issues.

 ![](./static/security-tests-tab.png)